 He continue to say that he is happy with the RTI Bill, “if it passes then its good because we are just wasting time and money just for nothing”.

-The chief then described a real situation where the Right To Information can be put to 4really good use; “I signed an agreement with contractors from the public works to use our sand and coral for the construction of the cement slaps across the creeks.
+The chief then described a real situation where the Right To Information can be put to really good use; “I signed an agreement with contractors from the public works to use our sand and coral for the construction of the cement slaps across the creeks.
 When they finished they never paid us for the materials, they lied to us that they would pay us but they never did until they left”.

 This is an incident, said the chief, where the Right To Information can be utilized to get information on the contractors as well as their operational budget breakdown and how much cost they allocated towards community assistance.

 Leaning against the post in the middle of the Waterfall nakamal Mr. Bule, an elderly villager, conveyed his support for the RTI, “to add on with what the chief has just said, for forty years I have been going to Vila to get information, I was a teacher and I taught for twenty one years” he revealed.
 “For a long time now I have been going to Vila to get information on my back pay, I went to the Teaching Service Commission they did not know me.
 I went to the Teachers Union, where I pay my bills all the time, and they do not recognize me as a teacher who paid bills for teachers before when I was at Kawenu (Primary School).
 There is no good answer, and as the chief said, every time they say ‘tomorrow, tomorrow’.
-And so for forty years now there is nothing16.
+And so for forty years now there is nothing.
 No answer”.

 “Every time I come there is no answer, but those children that I taught are ‘big men’ of our country today” said Mr. Bule, “but still they do not recognize me.
 I just came back (from Vila), I was there for a month but there was no answer”.